NanotrasenInc/YASSS13RTWCF/README.md

 # Usage

-- Download the latest version from the release page (none yet), or compile it yourself (why would you?)
+- Download the latest version from the release page (none yet), or compile it yourself.
-- Run `SS13.exe`
+- Run the executables in `target/debug/`

 # Building YASSS13RTWCF